 - Soya beans

-Beans are loaded with both protein and fibre and help regulate blood sugar levels, burn fat and strengthen the immune system.
+Beans are loaded with protein and fiber and help regulate blood sugar levels, burn fat and strengthen the immune system.

 What’s more, beans contain a variety of vitamins and minerals and very little fat.
 In fact, as they are so, cost-effective beans are finding their way into more and more commercial dog foods.

-Perhaps the most significant benefit of beans though is that they are full of fibre.
-Not only is fibre essential for digestive health it keeps both our dogs and us feeling fuller for longer.
-What’s more, as low-calorie filler beans can be a useful aid to weight loss.
+Perhaps the most significant benefit of beans, though, is that they are full of fiber.
+Not only is fiber essential for digestive health, but it also keeps both our dogs and us feeling fuller for longer.
+What’s more, low-calorie filler beans can be a useful aid to weight loss.

 How to Serve Beans

 Beans contain a compound called lectin.
 While some lectins are not harmful, the ones in raw beans are toxic.
-Raw or undercooked Kidney beans are particularly dangerous as they have the highest number of lectins of any bean.
+Raw red Kidney beans are particularly dangerous as they have the highest number of lectins of any bean.